 Data Management – A systematic approach consisting of ten (10) data management functions designed to help an organization plan for and develop strategies to manage data as an asset.

-Data Management Capability – The result of successfully combining the Data Management functions with other elements inherent in any capability.
-These elements include a “Purpose” statement for the data management effort, “Metrics” and a means to measure success, “People” with the necessary skills and experience, “Tools” applicable to the effort, “Processes” which are consistent yet flexible, and “information” in the form of documented business and IT policies, procedures, standards and processes.
-Finally, Data Management requires corporate Infrastructure (HR, Legal, Other) to support the teams tasked to design and develop the Data Management Capability.
+Data Management Capability – The result of successfully combining the data management functions with other elements inherent in any capabilities.
+These elements include a “purpose” statement for the data management effort, “metrics” to measure success, “people” with the necessary skills and experience, and “tools” applicable to the effort.
+They also include “processes” which are consistent yet flexible, and “information” in the form of documented business and IT policies, procedures, standards, and processes.
+Finally, data management requires corporate infrastructure (HR, legal, or other) to support the teams tasked to design and develop the data management capability.

-Data Strategy – The combination of data management capabilities defined to address a specific business strategy.
-The combination of all data strategies is referred to as the Data Management Program within this blog.
+Data Strategy – The combination of data handling abilities defined to address a specific business strategy.
+The combination of all data strategies is referred to as the data management program within this blog.

 Data Management Program – This can also be called a Data Management Strategy.
 It is the packaged data management capabilities necessary for the organization to meet all business strategy requirements.